Nominal impedance: 600 Ω

 where L and C are as defined in constant k filter.
-As can be seen from the expression, this impedance is purely resistive.
-This filter transformed to a band-pass filter will have an impedance equal to the nominal impedance at resonance rather than low frequency.
+This impedance is purely resistive.
+This filter, when transformed to a band-pass filter, will have an impedance equal to the nominal impedance at resonance rather than low frequency.
 This nominal impedance of filters will generally be the same as the nominal impedance of the circuit or cable that the filter is working into.

-While 600 Ω is an almost universal standard in telephony for local presentation at customer's premises from the exchange, for long distance transmission on trunk lines between exchanges other standard nominal impedances are used and are usually lower, such as 150 Ω.
+While 600 Ω is an almost universal standard in telephony for local presentation at customer's premises from the exchange, for long distance transmission on trunk lines between exchanges, other standard nominal impedances are used and are usually lower, such as 150 Ω.